 * Then turn off the parking brakes and pull very hard on each slack adjuster.

 * Observe and see if it moves more than one inch.
 If it does then slack adjuster is not fitted properly.

 Why do we need it and why poor brake adjustment can lead to even death?

 Believe it or not but most common cause of brake failure is poor brake adjustment.
 So when a slack reaches 1 inch (2.54 cm), the brakes must be adjusted.
 This is the most important inch of your life.

 It shall be noted that when one brakes lightly, even poorly adjusted brakes seem to work.
-But under moderate to heavy braking, you could find yourself in a runaway truck.
+But under moderate to heavy braking especially in trucks doing heavy duty, you could find yourself in a runaway truck.